ieat-kit/ieat-kit.github.io/docs/timeline.md

 Recommendation by the KIT Ethics Committee to the Executive Board to have the current legal situation regarding cooperation with Israeli research institutions examined and to react according to the results of this examination.

->Ethical considerations guiding permissibility of collaboration agreements remain absent.
+>Ethical considerations guiding permissibility of collaboration agreements remain unstated / unclear.

 ## February 24, 2025